doersino/cellular-automata-posters/README.md

 $ pip3 install cairocffi
 ```

-Now adjust the settings in `ca.py` to taste (they're explained inline, you're encouraged you to play around with them).
+Now **adjust the settings in `cap.py` to taste** (they're explained inline, you're encouraged to play around with them).
 Then run the script using

 ```
-$ python3 ca.py
+$ python3 cap.py
 ```

-after which you'll find the generated PDF file in your `$(pwd)`.
+after which you'll find the generated PDF file in your working directory.

 ## Notes

-* You can vary the page aspect ratio to your heart's content to generate horizontal or ultra-tall posters -- the label should still look fine either way.
+* You can vary the page aspect ratio to your heart's content to generate horizontal or ultra-tall posters – the label should still look fine either way.
 * Possible improvements or additions are being kept track of in `TODO.md`.
 I might not get to all of them, but if you implement anything, feel free to send a pull request.
 * Even though the script is licensed under the MIT license which permits commercial use, it'd be cool if you refrain from selling copies of the posters for profit.
 * Want to find out more in-depth info about this kind of cellular automaton?
 Read [Stephen Wolfram's paper](https://lainchan.jp/tech/src/1497017334945.pdf).